notshekhar/P2P-File-Sharing/toAdd.md

--   [x] small interept while sending a stream and sim. sending a message
+-   [ ] User can change thier Name
--   [ ] queuing sending message
+-   [ ] Alert message on new message
+-   [x] Sound on new message appear and new file appear
--   [ ] Create PWA
+-   [ ] Pause and resume download